Raghavan005/PepperTheBot/README.md

 Pepper is running 24/7 in our servers. invite it on your discord server and experience it.

-Follow #pepper-announcements channel in https://discord.gg/A59KnRkspG server and get notified about stunning updates of pepper.
+Follow #announcements channel in https://discord.gg/DTpraCD9DH server and get notified about stunning updates of pepper.

 Add our bot in your discord server.
 Help us grow https://bit.ly/pepperthebot